Abraham Salle: Manakintown

 Salle obtained about 230 acres by Lower Manakin Creek and on the south side of James River in Henrico County in 1711.
 In 1715, he acquired an additional 190 acres on the south side of the James River; It was a tract on the first 5,000 acres established for French refugees.
 Over the course of his life in Manakintown, he amassed sizeable property, including slaves and land.
 He was the first of the French refugees in Henrico County to own enslaved people.

 Marriage and children

 Abraham Salle married Olive Perrault.
 She may have been the daughter of Daniel Perrault, captain of the ship Peter and Anthony that sailed to Virginia with Huguenots.
 They had one daughter and five sons.
 Before Salle moved to Manakintown, two sons were baptized in the French Church (L'Église française à la Nouvelle-Amsterdam) in New York.
-Abraham was born October 31, 1700 and Jacob was born July 28, 1701.
+Abraham was born October 31, 1700, and Jacob was born July 28, 1701.
+Jacob was Baptized on August 6, 1701, with Jacob Baillergeau and Magdelene Peiret as godparents.
 His son, Abraham Salle Jr., appeared on the list of tithables along with his father in 1718.

 Salle died in 1719.
 His estate was left to his children.